vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 Assumptions made are the following:

-* The issuers and verifiers cannot pre-discover wallet’s capability
+* The issuers and verifiers cannot pre-discover Wallet’s capability
-* The issuer is talking to the wallet supporting the features defined in this profile (via wallet invocation mechanism)
+* The issuer is talking to the Wallet supporting the features defined in this profile (via Wallet invocation mechanism)
 * There are mechanisms in place for the verifiers and issuers to discover each other’s capability

 ## Out of Scope